Controls are in place under UK law to make sure products imported into Great Britain meet GB standards.

-The facilities are approved by FSA and the European Commission and are audited by inspectors from the European Commission’s Food and Veterinary Office to ensure that standards are maintained.
+The facilities are approved by the Food Standards Agency (FSA) and Department for Food, Environment and Rural Affairs (DEFRA), and are audited by inspectors from the FSA and Animal and Plant Health Agency (APHA) to ensure standards are maintained.

 The border control post at Felixstowe is owned and operated by the Port of Felixstowe which presents consignments there on behalf of the importer, or person responsible for the load, for Suffolk Coastal Port Health Authority to examine.

 Food and feed that pose risks to health are specifically controlled by UK law.
 This includes products identified as having an emerging risk, such as products subject to aflatoxin contamination (including nuts, dried fruits and spices) or pesticide contamination.

 For a complete list of foodstuffs with GB import restrictions, please refer to the FSA website: https://www.food.gov.uk/business-guidance/foodstuffs-with-gb-import-restrictions

 The list of emerging risk products is reviewed by the FSA.

 The BCP at which consignments arrive which are intended for import into or transit across GB must be approved to handle the products concerned.
 The list of UK BCPs can be found here.

 Please note that Felixstowe is not approved to handle chilled high-risk feed of non-animal origin and such consignments intended for import into or transit across GB must not be landed at Felixstowe.

 In accordance with retained CIR (EU) 2019/1013 the person responsible for the load must notify the authority responsible for the BCP at least one working day before the expected arrival of the consignment of controlled products which are intended for import into or transit across GB.